 Papa Wolf: See Odd Couple above; Billy becomes a "big brother" version of this to Rebecca over the course of the game.

-Puzzle Reset: Near the end of the game, there's a puzzle that requires you to push wooden crates to one side of a pit and fill it with water.
+Puzzle Reset: Thankfully, all the puzzles in the game.
+The most notable is the one near the end of the game.
+It requires you to push wooden crates to one side of a pit and fill it with water.
 Two catches: One, there's a metal one in there too that needs to be dealt with.
 Two, there's also a grate that impedes how you move the crates.
-Thank goodness this is the case.

 Refrigerator Ambush: A zombie pops out of the refrigerator in the dining car after you've solved a few puzzles.